OctopusDeploy/blog/blog/2020-09/the-octopus-deploy-terraform-provider/index.md

 ## What Can the Provider Do?

-So, at this point you have a bit of background on the client, the provider, and why you would want to use IaS, but how about the actions that the provider can actually do?
+So, at this point you have a bit of background on the client, the provider, and why you would want to use IaC, but how about the actions that the provider can actually do?

 The idea is, the provider can create, update, replace, or delete anything until you're at the project level.
 This includes: